Pink Killarny rose

-Is to create among a group of women a true and lasting friendship, to encourage one another in the pursuit of knowledge, to promote values-based living and embrace social responsibility.
+Is to create a true and lasting friendship among a group of women, encourage one another in the pursuit of knowledge, promote values-based living, and embrace social responsibility.

 In the fall of 1902, Miami University in Oxford, Ohio, opened its doors to female students for the first time.
 Three fraternities existed on campus, but sororities were yet to exist.
 This motivated six young women to create a lifelong sisterhood, fostering with ideas of their own.
 On October 24, 1902, these inspiring women- Alfa Lloyd, Mary Collins, Anna Keen, Julia Bishop, Mabelle Minton, and Anne Simmons chose to name their newly created sorority, Delta Zeta.